nest/nest-simulator/doc/htmldoc/benchmark_results.rst

        * The size of network scales proportionally with the computational resources used
-       * Largest network size: ~5.6 million neurons and ~61 billion synapses
+       * Largest network size in this diagram: ~5.6 million neurons and ~61 billion synapses
        * The figure shows that NEST can handle massive networks and simulate them efficiently